Skip to main content

 Other health-related absences that are not deducted from your CAR include absences due to contracting measles, mumps or chicken pox from a student.
 (Shingles is not on the list.)
 These are considered “nonattendance” days and can be requested on the OP 201 form.

-You won’t have the time deducted from your CAR if you are late for work due to an extraordinary transportation delay of up to three hours, with approval by the principal.
+With approval by the principal, you won’t have the time deducted from your CAR if you are up to three hours late for work due to an extraordinary transportation delay.

 For religious observances, you may use your three personal days, which will be deducted from your CAR, or you may take a pay deduction, equal to the cost of a per-diem sub, for each day that you do not report to work.